 44 Some organizations, such as the UK's Defence Export Services Organisation (DESO), measure the flow of new orders (sometimes referred to as agreements).
-SIPRI measures only deliveries of defence equipment while the 2 US governmental agencies (the Bureau of Arms Control and the CRS) attempt to measure both agreements and deliveries.
+SIPRI measures only deliveries of defence equipment while the 2 US governmental agencies (the Bureau of Arms Control and the CRS) attempt to measure both agreements and deliveries. such as SIPRI, use the identity of the buyer as the criterion, and a dual-use transfer is treated as 'military' if the recipient is from the armed forces or paramilitary forces of the country concerned.
+In the latter example, the transfer of Tornadoes to Saudi Arabia in the late 1980s was listed in most data sets as a supply from the UK even though the aircraft were built by a multinational consortium (Panavia) involving companies based in Germany, Italy and the UK.

 Problems with the poor quality of data on the quantity and type of weapons and defence-related goods transferred are exacerbated by difficulties in establishing transaction prices, which are rarely publicized.
-Hence, national arms export figures are very difficult to analyse, with cross-source comparisons being particularly difficult because of the extent of the differences between sources.
-45 This said, however, the available data do allow for some analysis of trends in arms transfers.
+Hence, national arms export figures are very difficult to analyse, with cross-source comparisons being particularly difficult because of the extent of the differences between sources.45 This said, however, the available data do allow for some analysis of trends in arms transfers.
 The US Bureau of Arms Control and SIPRI are the two main data sources used throughout this study.